peach3es/5FtApart/Meetings/meeting2.md

 Task Breakdown is created and tasks are divided among members.

 Wikipage is discussed in regards to the planning of Sprint 2

+Zhan Jun Working on formatting the WikiPage

+Our Backend team is working on the CRUD operations for properties, to associate images to the propreties, potentially using rest APIs.

+Peizhe, Thomas and Zhan Jun will work on issues for the user stories.